Lyashko-Looijenga morphisms and primitive factorizations of the Coxeter element: Primitive factorizations of a Coxeter element

 This section is devoted to the proof of the main theorem of this paper, on the number of primitive factorizations of $c$ (Thm.~\ref{Thm: Primitive facto enume}).
 Its derivation follows a pattern of results from singularity theory, where suitable variants of the $LL$ map are constructed and whose degree computation helps enumerate different combinatorial objects.

 A general class of natural enumeration questions, involves counting factorizations with prescribed conjugacy classes of factors.
-The simplest of those in our setting are the so called {\it primitive factorizations}; that is, block factorizations (as in \eqref{EQ: block factorizations}), of the form where $c_1$ belongs to a given conjugacy class, of length $k$, and where the $t_i$'s are reflections.
+The simplest of those in our setting are the so called {\it primitive factorizations}; that is, block factorizations (as in \eqref{EQ: block factorizations}), of the form where $c_1$ belongs to a given conjugacy class, whose elements have reflection length $k$, and where the $t_i$'s are reflections.
+The term \emph{primitive} originated with the work \cite{LZ-mult-of-LL} where natural geometric strata of the discriminant were associated to such factorizations as above (but in the symmetric group $S_n$ only) and where \emph{arbitrary} block factorizations were enumerated after studying the intersections of these \emph{primitive} strata (see Thm.~\ref{Thm: LZ main result}).
+This same construction of primitive strata will work out for us as well, see Section~\ref{Section: The shadow stratification}, but we will only be able to count primitive factorizations (for arbitrary block factorizations, the difficulty lies with the intersection theory of our primitive strata which is more complicated, see the discussion after Thm.~\ref{Thm: LZ main result}).

 By Corol.~\ref{Corol: parabolic equals noncrossin} we know that all factors in a block factorization of $c$ have to be parabolic Coxeter elements.
 That is, not all conjugacy classes may appear in a block factorization of $c$, and those that do appear can be indexed by data associated to a flat $Z\in\mathcal{L}_W$.
-We recall here the concept of ``type", which is essentially due to \cite[above Thm.~6.3]{reiner-athanasiadis-noncrossing-partitions-type-D-2004}, and generalizes the "block sizes" of a partition:
+We recall here the concept of \emph{type}, which is essentially due to \cite[above Thm.~6.3]{reiner-athanasiadis-noncrossing-partitions-type-D-2004}, and generalizes the \emph{block sizes} of a partition:

 \begin{defn} We say that $c_i$ is a {\it parabolic Coxeter element of type $\orb{Z}$}, for an orbit $\orb{Z}\in W\backslash \mathcal{L}_W$, if $c_i$ is a Coxeter element of some parabolic subgroup $W_{Z'}$ such that $\orb{Z}=\orb{Z'}$.
 Notice that all such elements form a single conjugacy class in $W$; we write $c_{\orb{Z}}$ for an arbitrary representative.